-All motorcycles must have at least 2 efficient brakes (one on each wheel, front and rear) operated independently and operating concentrically with the wheel.
+All motorcycles must have at least 2 efficient brakes (one on each wheel) operated independently.

 Vehicles in Group B must be fitted with at least 2 efficient brakes operating on at least 2 of the wheels and be operated independently.